AdityaKK0407/my_lox/README.md

     cargo build --release
   ```

-- Alternatively you can download the project from github and save it in a directory of your choice
+- Alternatively you can download the project from GitHub and save it in a directory of your choice
 - To execute the program, run the following commands

   ```bash